Rainbow Eagle Dreamer, Founder and Instructor

 She offers her experience with rattle making, drum making, edible/medicinal plant identification, storytelling, shelter building, natural camouflage, Mind’s Eye skills, and deep nature connection to Wildheart classes.

 Elizabeth regularly uses nature rituals in her life for herself and with others.
 She is in the process of launching her own private healing practice, and involves herself in community activities for the furtherance of healing humanity into remembrance of our true nature.
 She is committed to seeking ever deeper ways to heal through tapping in to the inherent wisdom of Nature, and believes that exposure to the raw presence of the natural world is one of the surest ways that healing will come for all of us, now and in generations to come.
+Elizabeth is certified in Heartsaver First Aid CPR AED by the American Heart Association.

 Clay Savely, Instructor